How to Sterilize Baby Bottles | Baby Brezza

 Skip to Content

-Special Mother's Day Sale up to 40% OFF | FREE Shipping & Returns
+Fall Savings Event 20% OFF Sitewide | FREE Shipping & Returns

 How to Sterilize Baby Bottles

 You’ve probably read that you should sterilize baby bottles and pump parts before first use and regularly thereafter.
-So now you’re wondering, how should I sterilize everything?
-How often should I sterilize baby bottles?
+So now you’re wondering, how should I sterilize everything, and how often?
 Is sterilizing baby bottles necessary?
-How should I sterilize everything?
-And what’s the best way to dry them?
+How should I sterilize everything, and what’s the best way to dry each piece?
+We’ll answer all of that and more below, so that learning how to sterilize baby bottles never becomes a guessing game again.

-How often should I sterilize baby bottle?
+How often should I sterilize baby bottles?

 Is sterilizing baby bottles and products even necessary?

-Due to these necessary steps to keep your newborn baby healthy, there are multiple different ways to sterilize baby bottles.
+Due to these necessary steps to keep your newborn baby healthy, there are multiple ways to sterilize baby bottles.
 Though some methods may be easier or more affordable, not all of these methods are effective or fast.

 Sterilizing by Boiling Baby Bottles